molpopgen/pecnv/README.md

 2. [samtools](http://samtools.sourceforge.net/)
 3. Rscript

-If you are impatient, run the script run_test_data.sh.
+If you are impatient, run the script run_test_data.sh, found in the test subdirectory of the source code repository.
 It will download a reference genome, two lanes of Illumina data, and then go to town.  __Ironically, this script cannot be run on a compute node of the UCI HPC.
 This is because the compute nodes are networked in such a way that they cannot link back to the main node using hostname resolution, and thus the wget commands fail.__

 ##Running the master script: